nanernaner1/BasicNoaServer/README.md

  Not much help can/will be given for this, as it is a one-off to merge into larger projects.

-Probably needs to have flask, speech_recognition, and requests installed.
+Probably needs to have flask, speech_recognition, abstractmethod (abc), and requests installed.
 I think that is all that is needed that isn't in default python.

 GPT4All provider not tested